idollyAI-official/.github/profile/README.md

   We integrate GPT-4 (or Claude-Sonnet-3.5) for automatic script and prompt optimization, ensuring your creative vision is accurately captured.

 - **Text-to-Video (Planned)**
-  Soon, users will be able to generate short-form videos with their AI idols using advanced text-to-video models like **Stable Diffusion** or **hunyuan**—perfect for social media clips and livestreaming.
+  Soon, users will be able to generate short-form videos with their AI idols using video models for social media clips and livestreaming.

 #### 2. Democratizing Content Creation